dhaneshgv/online-fuel-management-system/README.md

-# online-fuel-management-system
+# Online Fuel Delivery System
-This is a online fuel management system made using React and Firebase
+This is a online fuel delivery system made using React and Firebase